Pungkihamdhani/Banking-Marketing-Campaign-excel-project/README.md

 Pivot table
 A PivotTable in Excel is a powerful tool used for summarizing, analyzing, exploring, and presenting large sets of data.
 It allows you to dynamically reorganize and filter your data, providing a flexible and interactive way to look at different perspectives of your data set, below is one of the pivot table that I created

-In below pivot table, data are filtered by occupation, populated the value with customer ID and analyzed by conversion rows (converted, not converted), the purpose of this table is to analyze the conversion rate based on occupation
+In below pivot table, data are filtered by occupation, populated the value with customer ID and categorized by conversion rows (converted, not converted), the purpose of this table is to analyze the conversion rate based on occupation

 ![image](https://github.com/Pungkihamdhani/Banking-Marketing-Campaign-excel-project/assets/167069740/7728eda8-71ab-48a0-a2be-1dd7c6c50b2b)